flutter/website/src/docs/cookbook/networking/fetch-data.md

 ## Why is fetchAlbum() called in initState()?

-Although it's convenient, it's not recommended to put an API call in a `build()` method.
+Although it's convenient,
+it's not recommended to put an API call in a `build()` method.

-Flutter calls the `build()` method every time it wants to change anything in the view, and this happens surprisingly often.
+Flutter calls the `build()` method every time it needs to change anything in the view, and this happens surprisingly often.
 If you leave the fetch call in your `build()` method, you'll flood the API with unnecessary calls and slow down your app.

 ## Testing